programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 ```
 # Now we are adding new iteration steps to our code.
 # Our goal is to iterate through all text files in email corpus or a subset of corpus - one text file for each email
-# NOTE: Remember to replace “YOUR PATH” with the folder location where you downloaded the Enron corpus data
+# NOTE: You may need to change the path below.
+# This is the correct path if your script is saved to the same place where the "lavorato-j" folder is saved.
+# If the "lavorato-j" folder is elsewhere, you may need to modify the path to instruction Python where to look.
-path = ‘YOUR PATH/maildir/lavorato-j/sent/'
+path = "lavorato-j/sent/"

 # Create an empty list.
 This variable will store a giant list of every email transcript in the Enron corpus -- each email transcript will be represented as a dictionary, so email_list will store a list of dictionary objects (such as [email_dictionary1, email_dictionary2, email_dictionary3...])